yongqil/RSEAcode/README.md

 About
 -----
-Source code of the paper [A Region Search Evolutionary Algorithm for Many-Objective Optimization] (https://doi.org/10.1016/j.ins.2019.03.016)
+Source code of the paper [A Region Search Evolutionary Algorithm for Many-Objective Optimization] (https://doi.org/10.1016/j.ins.2019.03.016); 50 days' free access to the article(https://authors.elsevier.com/c/1YjbR4ZQDzkMZ)
 Code also can be seen from (https://www.researchgate.net/profile/Yongqi_Liu/publications)

 If you use the code or find it helpful, please cite the following paper: